LoRA Provides Differential Privacy by Design via Random Sketching: Dynamics of low-rank adaptation

 where $x \in \mathbb{R}^m$ and $y \in \mathbb{R}^n$ are the input and the pre-activation output of the current adaptation layer, respectively.
-For instance, there are 12 self-attention layers in GPT-2 model and when fine-tuning it with \LoRA, $W$ can be considered to be the query layer in each of those 12 layers, which has dimension $(m,n)=(768,2304)$.
-For each adaptation layer, it is common to initialize $B$ with an all-zero matrix and sample $A$ from the normal distribution $\mathcal{N}(0, \frac{1}{r})$.
-We will use this intialization of $A$ for deriving our theoretical results.
-When back-propagating, \LoRA calculates the gradients w.r.t only $A$ and $B$, which can be found as follows:
+For instance, there are 12 self-attention layers in GPT-2 (small) model and when fine-tuning it with \LoRA, $\mathbf{W}_{\ell}$ can be considered to be the query/key/value parameter in each of those 12 layers, which have dimension $(m,n)=(768,768)$.
+When back-propagating, \LoRA freezes $\mathbf{W}_\ell$ and calculates the gradients w.r.t. only $\mathbf{A}_{\ell}$ and $\mathbf{B}_{\ell}$, which can be found as follows: